 - Applicant should be planning a career in any area of aviation, with flight training or education in mind.

-- Applicant must reside within 150 miles of Sonoma County Airport in Santa Rosa, CA.
+- Applicant must reside within 300 miles of the Charles M. Schulz Sonoma County Airport in Santa Rosa, CA.

 - Applicant must be eligible for the rating being applied for (i.e.: number of flight hours required, ratings required, medical required), and have completed written requirements for the rating before scholarship funds are dispersed.